plone/documentation/docs/classic-ui/viewlets.md

 </div>
 ```

-And then re-register some stock viewlets against your new viewlet manager in *browser/viewlets/configure.zcml*:
+Next, re-register some stock viewlets against your new viewlet manager in {file}`browser/viewlets/configure.zcml`:

 ```xml
 <!-- Re-register two stock viewlets to the new manager -->